Skip to content

 City of Los Angeles Department of Recreation and Parks.

-The PerSquareMile tool developed by GreenInfo Network and the UCLA Institute of the Environment and Sustainability was used to identify potential locations where RAP might invest in developing new parks.
+The PerSquareMile tool, developed by GreenInfo Network and the UCLA Institute of the Environment and Sustainability, was used to identify potential areas where RAP might invest in developing new parks.

 The tool was created to understand access to parks and the outdoors at a granular level across California.
-It is designed to identify areas with the greatest number of people in need of nearby parks.
-By overlaying a one-square-mile grid that covers the City of Los Angeles with high-resolution population location data, the tool can pinpoint where residents lack access to parks within a half-mile of their homes.
+It was designed to identify areas with the greatest number of people in need of nearby parks.
+By overlaying a one-square-mile grid that covers the City of Los Angeles with high-resolution population location data, the tool was used to pinpoint where residents have no or insufficient access to parks within a half-mile of their homes.

 Park access – the number of people without a park within a 10-minute walk of their homes

-Park supply – the number of park acres per thousand people
+Park supply – the number of people with less than 3 park acres per thousand people within a 10-minute walk of their homes.

-The square-mile grid cells chosen as prospective park sites contain top 25% of residents lacking in either the park access or park supply metrics and are also either in the top quartile of exposure based on their CalEnviroScreen4.0 (CES) or identified as a Disadvantaged Community (DAC).
-Through this process, 36 prospective park sites were added to the universe of sites alongside the 483 existing parks.
+The Steering Committee considered multiple scenarios to serve residents who lack park access or sufficient park supply.
+The chosen scenario addresses the top 25% of residents lacking in either the park access or park supply metrics and are also either in the top quartile of exposure based on their CalEnviroScreen4.0 (CES) or identified as a Disadvantaged Community (DAC).
+The analysis considered all parks, including those managed by RAP and those managed by other agencies.
+Through this process, 36 New Park Priority Areas were added to the Universe of Sites alongside the 482 existing parks.

 GreenInfo Network, OLIN, 2025.